schitresh/computer_science/database_system/6_transactions_and_schedules.md

 ## Transaction
+- Transaction
-- Transaction: Collection of operations that performs a single logical function in database
+  - Collection of operations that performs a single logical function in database
 - Operations: Read, Write, Commit, Rollback, Abort

 ## Transaction properties
 - Atomicity
   - Either all operations should execute or none
+  - No partial transactions
 - Consistency
   - Data should be consistent everywhere
     - Debit, credit, sender, receiver, total, remaining, before, after
+  - Any transaction should take the database from one consistent state to another
+    - Maintaining the rules and constraints defined for the data
 - Isolation
-  - Operation permission should be granted to one only
+  - Operation permission should be granted to one transaction only
   - No two writes or one read & write should happen simultaneously
-  - Multiple transactions occur independently without interference
+  - Ensures that multiple transactions can occur concurrently and independently
+    - Without interference and without leading to inconsistency of database state
 - Durable
-  - Once committed, changes should be permanent
+  - Once committed, changes should be permanent even if a system failure occurs
   - Account updates shouldn't be lost
-  - Multiple copies of the database is stored at different locations
+  - Multiple copies of the database should be stored at different locations

 ## Schedule
 - Series of operations from one or more transactions